BlinkDL/RWKV-LM/README.md

 simple: prepare SFT jsonl => repeat your SFT data 3 or 4 times in make_data.py. more repetition leads to overfitting.

 advanced: repeat your SFT data 3 or 4 times in your jsonl (note make_data.py will shuffle all jsonl items) => add some base data (such as slimpajama) to your jsonl => and only repeat 1 times in make_data.py.

-**Train RWKV-6**: use /RWKV-v5/ and add --my_testing "x060" to demo-training-prepare.sh and demo-training-run.sh

 **Simple inference for RWKV-5**: https://github.com/BlinkDL/ChatRWKV/blob/main/RWKV_v5_demo.py